5tatusQuo/sentinel-detection-engineering/scripts/README.md

 - **Environment Parity**: Maintains consistency between dev and prod configurations

 **When it runs**:
-- Manually by reviewers during the review process
+- Manually via the unified "Drift Detection & Sync" workflow
-- Automatically every night for production sync
+- Automatically every night at 3 AM for production sync
-- Via manual sync workflows for both dev and prod environments
-- Triggered by GitOps workflows when drift is detected
+- Triggered when drift is detected between portal and repository

 ## 🚀 How to Use These Scripts